Ghostdog02/SystemForSchoolCoupons/README.md

 # SystemForSchoolCoupons

 This is a project about booking school coupons.
-It has two users Admin and Parent.
+It has three users Admin, Parent and Cook.

+Planned changes:
-Planned changes: To add callendar for booking coupons; To add Views for Parent and Admin.
+To add callendar for booking coupons; To let Parent register a card; To make a view for Admin that shows how much food has to be prepared;
+Let Admin create users.

 Technology used: MVC, Identity Service, MS SQL.